dpd1208/unit-4-game/README.md

 2. p row to write instructions to, prefilled with span saying choose a character to begin
 3. div row Available characters presented as cards. p row Your character text
 4. div row Enemy row presented as cards
-5. p row Fight instruction text
+5. p row  instruction text
 6. div row Attack button, not enabled at first
 7. p row Defender text
 8. div row Defender row presented as cards
 9. p row wih real time game play stats regarding healthPoints, attackPower, counterAttackPower

-**character images to be setup on cards with stats in the border?
+**character images to be setup on cards with stats in the border? - nice to have

 Pseudo
 1. Build HTML and CSS